2 International trade

 Old and young

 Two women live alone on a deserted island.
 In order to survive, they have to do some basic activities like fetching water, fishing and cooking.
 The first woman is young, strong and educated.
 The second is older, less agile and rather uneducated.
 Thus, the first woman is faster, better and more productive in all productive activities.
 So she has an absolute advantage in all areas.
 The second woman, in turn, has an absolute disadvantage in all areas.
 In some activities, the difference between the two is large; in others, it is small.
 The law of comparative advantage states that it is not in the interest of either of them to work in isolation: They can both benefit from specialization and exchange.
-If the two women divide the work, the younger woman should specialize in tasks where she is most productive (e.g., fishing), while the older woman should focus on tasks where her productivity is only slightly lower (e.g., cooking).
+If the two women divide the work, the younger woman should specialize in tasks where she is most productive (for example, fishing), while the older woman should focus on tasks where her productivity is only slightly lower (for example, cooking).
 Such an arrangement will increase overall production and benefit both.

 The lawyer’s typist